scottfield/note/java/architecture/common_considerations.md

     - more connection options(not only support request-response style communication, also support data streaming)
 Cons:
     - community is not as mature as REST
-    - browser dont support gRPC call
+    - browser not support gRPC call
     - lack of debugging tools such as curl, postman
     - Not human-readable format
     - steeper learning curve